dylnb/LambdaCalculator/docs/Creating_Executables.md

 3. Update the version number, year, and author names in `LambdaCalculator/build-package.sh` and `LambdaCalculator/src/lambdacalc/Main.java`.
 4. To open the launch4j executable, open the Lambda Calculator folder and go to the launch4j folder.
 5. Find the executable file named **Launch4j** and double click it.
 A GUI will open for launch4j.
 6. Press open on the top left, and open the `LC_SE.xml` file in the launch4j directory.
-Edit the configurations in the Version Info tab, updating the year, version number, and authors, and save the file.
+Edit the configurations in the Version Info tab, updating the year, version number, and authors.
+Make sure to scroll to the beginning of the Copyright text to change the year as well.
+Save the file.
 7. Next, open the `LC_TE.xml` file in the launch4j directory.
-As you did above for the student edition xml file, edit the configurations in the Version Info tab, updating the year, version number, and authors, and save the file.
+As you did above for the student edition xml file, edit the configurations in the Version Info tab, updating the year, version number, and authors.
+Make sure to scroll to the beginning of the Copyright text to change the year as well.
+Save the file.
 7. Push these changes and the final version code to the Github `build` branch, and create a pull request to merge the `build` branch into the `master` branch.
 8. Check that the newly merged `master` branch functions as expected by building and running both the student and teacher editions (Change the `GOD_MODE` variable in `LambdaCalculator/src/lambdacalc/Main.java` to `false` for the student edition and `true` for the teacher edition).
 Once you've completed this check, download the zip file of the `master` branch from github.
 9. Unzip the file.